 Frequently Asked Questions

-- I have received emails saying E6000 works very nicely for some people and not for others.
-I know others like to use DAP.
-It may come down to climate.
 People in really humid areas like Florida have a hard time keeping whatever product they use from becoming too warm.
 When adhesives and sealants get too warm, they separate into a gel-like liquid and that does not work properly.

-- I have not had any problems with GE Silicone II here in Canada where we have cold winters and humid summers.
+I have not had any problems with GE Silicone II here in Canada where we have cold winters and humid summers.